isc-projects/stork/doc/man/stork-agent.8.rst

 The ``stork-agent`` is a small tool that is being run on the systems that are running BIND 9 and Kea services.
-Stork server connects to the stork agent and uses it to monitor services remotely.
+Stork server connects to the Stork Agent and uses it to monitor services remotely.

 Arguments
 ~~~~~~~~~